 In 1997, Mississippi enacted the Mississippi Adequate Education Program (MAEP) through the bipartisan effort of lawmakers who hoped to avoid becoming the target of a school funding adequacy lawsuit like other states across the country were.
 The funding formula, although vetoed by Governor Kirk Fordice, garnered enough legislative support for an override.
 The formula was fully funded only two times between 1998 and 2017 (Dreher 2015).
 MAEP required local governments to contribute property tax collections at 28 mills and capped the local property tax contribution at 27 percent of total adequate education program costs (Wolfe 2014).
-Mississippi remains one of only four states in which school districts have not challenged the constitutionality of the state's education funding formula, but in 2014 a group of school districts sued the state for not fully funding its formula (SchoolFunding.Info).
+Mississippi faced its first challenge to the constitutionality of its education funding formula in 2014 when a group of school districts sued the state for not fully funding its formula (SchoolFunding.Info).

 Twenty-one Mississippi school districts represented by former governor Ronnie Musgrove sued the state in 2014 for failing to provide full funding for MAEP between 2010 and 2015.
+In 2016, the state contracted with EdBuild to write a new education funding formula to replace MAEP, but in the 2017 session legislators failed to act on the proposal (Center for Educational Equity; Dreher 2017).
 In October 2017, the Mississippi Supreme Court ruled in favor of the state, finding the legislature does not have a constitutional obligation to fully fund MAEP even though state statute calls for full funding of the formula beginning in 2007.
 The constitution states that the legislature "shall, by general law, provide for the establishment, maintenance and support of free public schools upon such conditions and limitations as the Legislature may prescribe."
 The court said the statute cannot be interpreted as a mandate and found the plaintiff districts failed to show injury because the governor would not have been obligated to sign legislation fully funding MAEP even if the legislature had approved full funding (Center for Educational Equity; Dreher 2017).
 Credit rating agency Moody's Investor Services warned the ruling would negatively affect school districts' credit (Kearney 2017).

 A group of parents brought a lawsuit challenging the constitutionality of supporting charter schools with public funds, including local property tax revenues, in Araujo v.
 Bryant.
 In 2018, a Hinds County Chancery Court judge ruled that charter school funding did not violate the Mississippi constitution.
-The case advanced to the Mississippi Supreme Court, which began hearing oral arguments in June 2019 (Southern Poverty Law Center).
+The case advanced to the Mississippi Supreme Court, which affirmed the lower court ruling in 2019 (SchoolFunding.Info).